 Also included within intangible assets are various assets separately identified in business combinations (such as brand value) to which the Directors have ascribed a fair value and a useful economic life.
-The ascribed value of these intangible assets is being amortised on a straight-line basis over their estimated useful economic life, which is considered to be 7 years. •
+The ascribed value of these intangible assets is being amortised on a straight-line basis over their estimated useful economic life, which is considered to be between 5 and 7 years.